myguardian/Server/README.md

 GetAlerts API<br>
 &emsp; &emsp;•	Take Flowerpot ID from URL<br>
-&emsp; &emsp;•	Get all associated alerts from database for the Flowerpot ID given that the alert was not previously  &emsp; &emsp;acknowledged<br>
+&emsp; &emsp;•	Get all associated alerts from database for the Flowerpot ID given that the alert was not previously acknowledged<br>
 &emsp; &emsp;•	Convert alerts into a JSON object that contains an array of JSON objects<br>
 &emsp; &emsp;•	Echo alerts JSON object to screen<br>